otaciliofox/gobarber/README.md

 Step 3 - Start the server with the command: `npx dev:server`, if you prefer yarn run `yarn dev:server`;

 - Node Server is required for both the frontend and the mobile.
+- it is necessary to have a postgres database with the name `gobarber`.

 <br />
 <br />